Praveenjeya77/Praveenjeya77/README.md

 •	AI Resume Analyzer – Developing an AI-driven system to analyze resumes, extract skills, and match candidates with job roles.

+•   LearnMate- An interative learning path generator using Generative AI

 •	STP BOT (Generative AI-powered Web App) – Integrated AI models for image & text generation, translation, and summarization.

 •	AI-Based Movie Recommender – Built a movie recommendation system using collaborative filtering and deployed it via Flask.